eclipse-archived/ceylon-lang.org/documentation/tour/initialization.md

 sense, because interfaces don't have initialization logic — what interfaces and declaration sections have in common is statelessness.

 ## Circular references

-Unfortunately, these rules make it a little tricky to set up circular references between two objects without resort to non-variable attributes.
+Unfortunately, these rules make it a little tricky to set up circular references between two objects without resort to non-`variable` attributes.
 This is a problem Ceylon has in common with functional languages, which also emphasize immutability.
 We can't write the following code in Ceylon: